ErwinM/lcc-master/thoughts.md

 lets implement push / pop and see about getting the first program to execute on the simulator. => DONE

+A function call needs to push PC + 1 (PC points to the branch instruction!).
+I could do this with a seperate pushret instruction, but that costs me an instruction. it does save an instruction (addi Rx, 1, PC) per function call.
+And we will be calling functions like no body's business => WRONG, pushret would have to use an immediate (MDR) and store the result of a computation in mem (via MDR). this doesn't work in a store/load achitercure (note to self: it COULD work if there was a separate IMM register)..

 load/store addressing:
 - often the compiler does not know the required displacement (symbol!); these are not known before linking
 - we should use a conservative approach and only use instructions with limited displacement if we know the required displacement